Gelsenkirchen Hauptbahnhof

 Gelsenkirchen Hauptbahnhof is a railway station in the German city of Gelsenkirchen.
 It connects the city to the regional and long-distance rail service of Deutsche Bahn and other railway companies in Germany.

 History

 The Gelsenkirchen railway station was opened in 1847 with the Cologne-Minden railway.
-The station has since been rebuilt two times.
+The station has since been rebuilt twice.
 The first time was in 1904, because the capacity of the old station was no longer sufficient.
-Since then the station has been a Hauptbahnhof.
+Since then the station has been a Hauptbahnhof (lit.
+Central Station).
 As part of this construction project, the tracks, which were located at ground level at the time, were raised.
-This allowed for traffic to Bochum could happen freely pass through.
+This allowed for traffic to Bochum to freely pass through.
 The second new development was carried out from 1982 to 1983.
 In preparations for the 2006 FIFA World Cup the station underwent extensive renovations.

 On 4 August 1914, English civilian Henry Hadley was fatally shot by a German officer while their train was standing at the station.
 Dying the next day, shortly after war was declared, he is sometimes described as the "first British casualty" of World War I.